N2PDAO/sovereign-frontend/README.md

-# react-template
+# Sovereign Nature Frontend

 This is a work in progress and might change a bit.

 This starter project uses
 * [react](https://reactjs.org/) to create a component-based user interface